ocaml/dune/doc/quick-start.rst

 Quickstart
 **********

-This document gives simple usage examples of dune.
-You can also look at `examples <https://github.com/ocaml/dune/tree/master/example>`__ for complete examples of projects using dune.
+This document gives simple usage examples of Dune.
+You can also look at `examples <https://github.com/ocaml/dune/tree/master/example>`__ for complete examples of projects using Dune.

-Building a hello world program
+Building a Hello World Program
 ==============================

-In a directory of your choice, write this ``dune`` file:
+Since OCaml is a compiler language, first create a ``dune`` file in Nano, Vim, or your preferred text editor.
+Declare the ``hello_world`` executable by including following stanza (shown below).
+Name this initial file ``dune`` and save it in a directory of your choice.

 .. code:: scheme

-    ;; This declares the hello_world executable implemented by hello_world.ml
     (executable
      (name hello_world))

-This ``hello_world.ml`` file:
+Create a second file containing the following code and name it ``hello_world.ml`` (including the .ml extension).
+It will implement the executable stanza in the ``dune`` file when built.

 .. code:: ocaml

     print_endline "Hello, world!"

-And build it with:
+Next, build your new program in a shell using this command:

 .. code:: bash

     dune build hello_world.exe

-The executable will be built as ``_build/default/hello_world.exe``.
+The executable will create a directory called "build" and create the
+program: ``_build/default/hello_world.exe``.
 Note that native code executables will have the ``.exe`` extension on all platforms (including non-Windows systems).

-The executable can be built and run in a single step with ``dune exec ./hello_world.exe``.
+Finall, run it with the following command to see that it worked.
+In fact, the executable can both be built and run in a single step with ``dune exec ./hello_world.exe``.

+Please note: if you have Dune, opam, and OCaml installed, but you get an error that the ``dune`` command isn't recognized, it will be necessary to run ``eval $(opam config env)`` to enable Dune in your directory.
+Find more information in the `Dune ReadMe  <https://github.com/ocaml/dune>`.

+Verify OCaml installation with ``ocaml -version`` Verify opam installation with ``opam --version``

+If you still get an error that the ``dune`` command isn't recognized, try running the following in this order:
+``opam switch create . ocaml-base-compiler``
+``opam install merlin ocp-indent dune utop``
+Then run ``eval $(opam config env)`` again before trying to build and run your new hello_world.exe program.

-Building a hello world program using Lwt
+Building a Hello World Program Using Lwt
 ========================================

+Lwt is a concurrent libary in OCaml.
 In a directory of your choice, write this ``dune`` file:

 .. code:: scheme